SAMADRITA-KAR/AI_Project_Crop_Yield_Prediction/README.md

 ## Author

-This Crop Yield Predictor project is authored by [Samadrita_Kar].
+This Crop Yield Predictor project is authored by
+# Samadrita_Kar.